Florian-Noever/al-helper/README.md

 ## How to use the package
 1. Install via `npm install --save @floriannoever/bc-controladdin-helper`
-2. Import the ALHelper class `import ALHelper from 'bc-controladdin-helper';`
+2. Import the ALHelper class `import ALHelper from '@floriannoever/bc-controladdin-helper';`
 3. Use the available function as mentioned below

 ## How to Call Functions from AL code